 Magnum Photos (https://www.magnumphotos.com) formed in the 1947 formed by four photographers – Robert Capa, Henri Cartier-Bresson, George Rodger and David “Chim” Seymour.

-Street photography also has a number of ‘collectives’, which aim to promote Street Photography.
-They are normally non-commercial, with invited members.
+Street photography also has a number of ‘collectives’, which aim to promote Street Photography (and their photographers).
+They are largely non-commercial, with invited members.